5 facts about the minimum wage

 5The restaurant/food service industry is the single biggest employer of near-minimum-wage workers.
 Our analysis also found that 3.75 million people making near-minimum wages (about 18% of the total) worked in that industry.
 Among near-minimum workers aged 30 and younger, about 2.5 million (or nearly a quarter of all near-minimum workers in that age bracket) work in restaurants or other food-service industries.
 But because many of those workers presumably are tipped, their actual gross pay may be above $10.10 an hour.
 (Federal law, as well as wage laws in many states, allow tipped employees to be paid less as long as “tip credits” bring their pay up to at least the applicable minimum.)

-Note: This is an update of a post originally published in December 2013.
+Note: This is an update of a post originally published in December 2013 and previously updated in May 2015.

 Category: 5 Facts